malikkhalim/firefly-receipt-scanner/README.md

 - Extract key information: date, amount, store name, category, and budget
 - Review and edit extracted data before creating transactions
 - Create transactions in Firefly III with a single click
+- Automatically adds an `#automated` tag to all created transactions
 - Mobile-friendly interface for scanning receipts on the go

 ## Prerequisites